Teichlab/celcomen/README.md

 # Cell Communication Energy (celcomen)
 Causal generative model designed to disentangle intercellular and intracellular gene regulation with theoretical identifiability guarantees.
-Celcomen can generate counterfactual spatial transcriptomic samples by simulating the effect of local gene perturbations (activations or inhibitions).
+Celcomen can generate counterfactual spatial transcriptomic samples by simulating the effect of local perturbations, such as gene activations/inhibitations or cell insertions/deletions.

 You can find out more by reading our [manuscript](https://arxiv.org/abs/2409.05804).